 The PSAT 8/9 and the PSAT 10 are administered to 9th grade and 10th grade students as a practice for the SAT and to provide guidance for areas of improvement.
 Accommodations for the PSAT 8/9 and 10 must be approved in advance of the test by the CollegeBoard organization.
 After testing, students and parents receive a score report and the results are documented in the student’s IEP.

 For more specific information about any of the SAT assessments, interested parties are encouraged to visit the following site:http://www.collegeboard.org/

 Illinois Science Assessment

-In compliance with federal testing requirements, Illinois administers a science assessment to students enrolled in grades 5, 8 and once at the high school level, which is referred to as the Illinois Science Assessment (ISA).
-The high school assessment utilizes a course-based model with content aligned to Biology I. The assessment is administered in an online format and is aligned to the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS), which were adopted in 2014.
+In compliance with federal testing requirements, Illinois administers a science assessment to students enrolled in grades 5, 8 and once at the JR/SR High level, which is referred to as the Illinois Science Assessment (ISA).
+The JR/SR High assessment utilizes a course-based model with content aligned to Biology I. The assessment is administered in an online format and is aligned to the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS), which were adopted in 2014.
 The ISA is not an alternate test.
 Students who take the DLM do not take the ISA, but are administered science tests through the DLM in 5th, 8th and 11th grades.

 In addition to administering the aforementioned state tests, the Illinois School for the Deaf also administers a variety of district-wide assessments to monitor student growth and academic achievement and to inform classroom and smaller group instruction.
 The results of these assessments are included in the data section of each student’s IEP and are often mentioned in the Present Level of Performance for related learning goals and objectives.